barbagroup/PetIBM/README.md

 PetIBM runs on distributed-memory architectures and relies on the [PETSc](http://www.mcs.anl.gov/petsc/) library for data structures and parallel routines.

-PetIBM solves the different linear systems either on CPUs using PETSc KSP objects or on multiple CUDA-capable GPU devices using the Nvidia [AmgX](https://github.com/NVIDIA/AMGX) library.
+PetIBM solves the different linear systems either on CPUs using PETSc KSP objects or on multiple CUDA-capable GPU devices using the NVIDIA [AmgX](https://github.com/NVIDIA/AMGX) library.
-The data transfer between PETSc and AmgX is handled by the wrapper AmgXWrapper](https://github.com/barbagroup/AmgXWrapper).
+The data transfer between PETSc and AmgX is handled by the wrapper [AmgXWrapper](https://github.com/barbagroup/AmgXWrapper).

 PetIBM runs only on Unix-based systems (no support on Windows) and was last tested on Ubuntu 16.04 and MacOS Sierra 10.12.6.